 Criteria for selecting interviewees are established by the SOM Admissions Committee.
 Selection for interviews is based on a balance between life experiences, personal attributes (those evaluated by reading the AMCAS® application) and metrics.
 Criteria may vary slightly from year to year depending on the number of applications received and the quality of the applicant pool.
-Applicants with minimum metrics (2.8 GPA and 21 MCAT® sum) will automatically have their files reviewed by a File Review Subcommittee (FRS) to determine if there is evidence of life experiences and personal attributes that this medical school values and seeks in its students and graduates.
+Applicants with minimum metrics (2.8 GPA and 21 MCAT® sum) will automatically have their files reviewed by the Admissions File Review Committee (AFRC) to determine if there is evidence of life experiences and personal attributes that this medical school values and seeks in its students and graduates.
 Notable deficiencies in either experiences or attributes may result in applicants with high metrics not being invited to interview.
-Applicants whose GPA or MCAT® sum are close to but below thresholds listed above, may have their files reviewed by a FRS to determine if there is compelling evidence of life experiences or personal attributes that this medical school values and seeks in its students and graduates.
+Applicants whose GPA or MCAT® sum are close to but below thresholds listed above, may have their files reviewed by an AFRC to determine if there is compelling evidence of life experiences or personal attributes that this medical school values and seeks in its students and graduates.
 Notable experiences or attributes may result in applicants with low, but acceptable, metrics being invited to interview.

 The MMI consists of a circuit of eight to ten interview “stations” each of which provides a ten minute scenario-based encounter.
-Each station has a trained rater who is a member of the IS; therefore, each applicant will be evaluated by approximately eight to ten different raters.
+Each station has a trained rater who is a member of the AIC; therefore, each applicant will be evaluated by approximately eight to ten different raters.
 The station scenarios do not test or assess scientific or clinical knowledge; instead, they focus on personal competencies such as oral communication skills, service orientation, respect for others including compassion and empathy, critical thinking and decision making, teamwork, awareness of ethics, maturity, coping skills and opinions on health care issues.
 Information on MMIs can be found here; additional information will be provided to applicants when they are invited to interview and during the admissions interview day program.

 Applicants whom the admissions committee selects are notified to contact the Admissions Office to schedule their interview date.
 Interviews are generally scheduled two days each moth from September through December.
 MMIs will be conducted at the UMMC Clinical Skills Assessment Center located at the Jackson Medical Mall (see Maps and Directions).